 Probably anything else, ever.

 So, there are a lot of residuals we need to factor in, as well.
-Let’s dive right into what you need to know and what you need to do.
+Let's dive right in and look at how to safely return to lifting weights after a long break.

 Muscle, Strength, and Power Loss

 Muscle loss likely won't begin until around the 4-6 week mark of detraining.
 The average rate of muscle loss will be about 1.5% every month after that.
 Rate of loss will be slightly faster in the thighs compared with the arms.